PaulLebmann/docker-gibbonedu/README.md

 9. run `docker-compose pull`
 10. run `docker-compose build`
 11. run `docker-compose up -d`
-12. visit your server the way you set it up either via its domain name
+12. visit your server the way you set it up via its domain name

+### Upgrade (tested 21.0.01 to 22.0.00)
+The upgrade procedure reflects [https://docs.gibbonedu.org/administrators/getting-started/updating-gibbon/](https://docs.gibbonedu.org/administrators/getting-started/updating-gibbon/).

+1. Backup your database and installation files.
+2. edit your .env file to reflect the desired version
+3. Login to your Gibbon installation and go to Admin > System Admin > Update
+4. run `docker-compose up -d`
+5. Refresh the Update page, and it should show there are some database updates to be run.
+Run these by pressing the Submit button.

+It also worked for me when I did not go to the update page in advance.
+So when visiting Admin > System Admin I got presented with the upgrade page.

 ## Backupstrategy
 As mentioned above a separate backup network is created for using backup software like Bareos to backup the database.